-- Design and construct all new buildings and major renovations to a minimum LEED-Silver rating as well as meet the prerequisites of the Laboratories for the 21st Century Environmental Performance Criteria.
+- Design and construct all new buildings and major renovations to a minimum LEED-NC (new construction) Silver rating as well as meet the prerequisites of the Laboratories for the 21st Century Environmental Performance Criteria.

-- Design and construct all renovation projects with a cost of $5 million or greater (except acute care facilities) to a minimum LEED-CI Certified rating.
+- Design and construct all renovation projects with a cost of $5 million or greater (except acute care facilities) to a minimum LEED-CI (commercial interiors) certified rating.

-- No new building or major renovation that is approved after June 30, 2019 shall use onsite fossil fuel combustion for space and water heating (except those projects connected to an existing campus central thermal infrastructure.
+- No new building or major renovation approved after June 30, 2019, shall use on-site fossil fuel combustion (e.g., natural gas) for space and water heating (except those projects connected to an existing campus central thermal infrastructure).